Spoon Fishing For Salmon In Rivers: Guide Tactics and Tips

 There are two types of spoons available, so choosing the right spoon is important for success.

-• Casting Spoons: Casting spoons are heavier, cast far, sink faster, have a nice wobble, and they stay down and work well in moving current.
+- Casting Spoons: Casting spoons are heavier, cast farther, sink faster, and have a nice wobble.
+They also stay down and work well in moving current.
 These are the best spoons for salmon.

 A general rule is to use larger spoons in turbid or high-flow conditions and smaller ones in clear water or when fishing for nervous fish that are holding in pools.